Arkansas Valley Conduit

 Description

-The Arkansas Valley Conduit (AVC) is a 130-mile pipeline with spurs that would serve as many as 40 communities and 50,000 people east of Pueblo.
+The Arkansas Valley Conduit (AVC) is a 130-mile pipeline with spurs that will serve 39 communities and 50,000 people east of Pueblo.
 It will deliver filtered water ready for treatment from Pueblo Reservoir.
-The AVC will supplement existing water supplies, which face state compliance issues because of salinity or radionuclide contamination.
-Most of the participants rely on groundwater and need a reliable supply of fresh water.
+The AVC will supplement existing water supplies, which face state compliance issues because of naturally occurring salinity or radionuclide contamination.
+Most of the participants rely on groundwater and need a new reliable supply of fresh water.

 History